Economic and Political Overview

 Legislative Power

 The legislative power is conducted by the Parliament (called Sobranie), the central instrument of the political system.
-It is unicameral and the assembly is composed of 120-140 members (currently 120) who are elected every four years by direct popular vote.
+It is unicameral and the assembly is composed of 120-140 members (currently 120) who are elected directly for a four-year term in multi-seat constituencies through closed-list proportional representation voting.
+Additionally, there is a potential for three members to be directly elected in diaspora constituencies through a simple majority vote, contingent upon adequate voter turnout.

 Indicator of Freedom of the Press